Amul-jat/mdisk-dood-droplink-bot/README.md

-# Doodstream-Droplink Uploader Bot 🔥
+# Doodstream/MDisk-Droplink Uploader Bot 🔥

-Upload on Doodstream by Url, File and also by direct forward post from other channel...
+Upload on Doodstream or Mdisk by Url, File and also by direct forward post from other channel...

 ## Features